-ТОРІС ANSWER DETAILS Child Labor 27 YES Arkansas law maintains numerous restrictions on child labor , including for agricultural positions .
+Торіс Answer Summary Child Labor 26 YES Arkansas law maintains numerous restrictions on child labor , including for agricultural positions .
 Children must be at least fourteen (14) years old to be employed, and an employer must keep on file an employment certificate for any child under sixteen (16) years of age.
+However, children under 14 years of age may be employed by their parents or guardians in occupations owned or controlled by them.
 Children under sixteen (16) years may not work for more than eight (8) hours in any day, forty-eight (48) hours in any week or six (6) days in any week.
-They also may not work before 6:00 am. or after 7:00 p.m. except on nights preceding a non-school day, when they may be employed until 9:00 p.m.
+They also may not work before 6:00 am., or after 7:00 p.m., except on nights preceding a non-school day, when they may be employed until 9:00 p.m.
 Children under seventeen (17) years old may not work for more than ten (10) consecutive hours in any one day, ten (10) hours in a 24-hour period, 54 hours in any week, or six days in any week.
-They also may not work before 6:00 am. or after 11:00 p.m. except on nights preceding non-school days.
+They also may not work before 6:00 am., or after 11:00 p.m., except on nights preceding non-school days.